-The Pechanga Tribal Dispatch Department is staffed by two Dispatch Corporals who supervise a staff of highly trained Dispatchers.
-The Dispatch Center is a twenty four seven operation, seven days a week, all year long.
-Our Communications Center is a fully functional modern facility, equipped with the latest in communications and surveillance technology.
-All Ranger Dispatch staff members go through the same training and certification processes that are required of dispatchers in any large to medium sized main stream law enforcement agency.
-The Dispatch Center supports Patrol Rangers and the Pechanga Fire Department.
-The Ranger Dispatch Center is also the designated “Communications Network Center” in the event of a natural disaster or major event.
+Our Dispatch Center is a fully functional modern facility, equipped with the latest in communications and surveillance technology.
+The Dispatch Center supports Patrol Rangers and the Pechanga Fire Department, and is also the designated “Communications Network Center” in the event of a natural disaster or major event on the Reservation.

-The Ranger Department has a Ranger assigned as a School Resource Officer (SRO) for the Pechanga School.
+The Ranger Department has assigned a School Resource Officer (SRO) to the Pechanga School.
 The SRO is responsible for designing and implementing programs for students and staff on topics ranging from personal safety to school operations during emergency situations.
-Each program is researched to provide the most comprehensive and current information available.
-When students are off on summer break the SRO continues to work with the students by participating in summer youth activities and programs.
-The SRO also works closely with Riverside County Sheriff School Resource Officers and the local school districts to assist with truancy prevention, behaviour problems and drug and alcohol related incidents.
-The SRO schedules and completes documentation for volunteer/court community service requirements.
+The SRO also participates in numerous Pechanga School youth activities and events.